-Eurotransplant is responsible for the allocation of donor organs in Austria, Belgium, Croatia, Germany, Luxembourg, the Netherlands and Slovenia.
+Eurotransplant is responsible for the allocation of donor organs in Austria, Belgium, Croatia, Germany, Hungary, Luxembourg, the Netherlands and Slovenia.
 This international collaborative framework includes all transplant hospitals, tissue-typing laboratories and hospitals where organ donations take place.

 Eurotransplant is fully connected with the members of its community.
 The organizational structure is democratic, with a Board of Directors, a Board of management, an Assembly, a Council, eight Advisory Committees and a Working Group.
 At every level it is arranged that the national authorities, the national scientific transplant societies and the transplant programs in the centers have their input in the policies and practices of Eurotransplant. read more